gutudanii/Landing_Page/README.md

 <h2>Usage</h2>
-Visit our landing page at https://gutudanii.github.io/Landing_Page/ to use our file converter.
+Visit our landing page at <a href = "https://gutudanii.github.io/Landing_Page/">Landing Page</a> to use our file converter.

 <h2>About the Programmer</h2>
 This project was developed by Gutu Daniel Geleta.